postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 Windows Challenge/Response (NTLM) is the authorization flow for the Windows operating system and for stand-alone systems.
 By default, Postman extracts values from the received response, adds it to the request, and retries it.
 Postman gives you the option to disable this default behavior.

 To use NTLM authentication:
-In the Authorization tab, select NTLM Authentication from the TYPE drop down menu.
+1. In the Authorization tab, select NTLM Authentication from the TYPE drop down menu.
-To set the authorization parameters for a request, enter the username and password.
+2. To set the authorization parameters for a request, enter the username and password.
 You can also set advanced NTLM Authentication parameters.
-Click Send.
+3. Click the **Send** button.

 This table describes the advanced parameters for NTLM Authentication.
 Advanced configuration settings are optional.
 Postman automatically generates values for some fields if left blank.